secretstartups/handbook/culture/all-remote/meetings/index.html.md

 This works because of our values, which leads GitLab to hire individuals who enjoy being a manager of one, a point detailed in our [Efficiency value](/handbook/values/#efficiency).
 Team members are empowered to decide whether a sync meeting is the best use of their time, and [set boundaries](/company/culture/all-remote/mental-health/#be-transparent-about-boundaries) when needed.

+#### Record meetings to encourage async participation

-You should aim to record all meetings, particularly when key individuals aren't able to join live.
-This allows team members to catch up on what transpired, adding context to notes that were taken during the meeting.
+You should aim to record all meetings.
+This allows team members to catch up on what transpired and adds context to notes that were taken during the meeting.
 Learn more about recording in Zoom in the [Tips and Tricks section of GitLab's Handbook](/handbook/tools-and-tips/#recording-in-zoom).

+#### Managing meeting attendance for team members

+At the same time, even GitLab team members may find themselves on one of two extremes.

+1. Some folks may find themselves with **too many meetings** on their calendars.
+Conference room have attendee caps.
+Virtual meeting rooms can hold more than a stadium worth of people, so there are no physical constraints around the number of folks who can be invited to a meeting.
+Help over scheduled folks by proactively marking them as optional if they are not required.
+This helps them in their prioritization and time management.
+Also revisit meetings for which you are the [DRI](/handbook/people-group/directly-responsible-individuals/) after each meeting.
+Can folks be removed from a meeting or meeting series?
+Or, can then be moved from required to optional?
+Avoid stale meeting invite lists.
+1. Some folks may find themselves with **few meetings**, so they aren't particularly selective in their attendance.
+A topical meeting may be an opportunity to connect with team members or feel a sense of belonging, but a participant should choose not to attend a meeting if this is the primary reason for attendance.
+There are alternatives for [informal communication](/company/culture/all-remote/informal-communication/) that can better address this need.

+Managers can support their direct reports by reviewing the directs' calendars with them on a regular basis to align on which meetings should have in-person attendance.

 ### 2. Cancel unnecessary recurring meetings

-Recurring meetings are often established as meaningful points along a given a journey.
+Recurring meetings are often established as meaningful points along a given journey.
 Don't hesitate to cancel them after their purpose has been served.
 Cancelling meetings isn't an insult to those on the invite list.
 In fact, ridding multiple calendars of an unneeded meeting is liberating to everyone involved.
+At the end of each meeting, the meeting [DRI](/handbook/people-group/directly-responsible-individuals/) should evaluate whether the meeting can be **cancelled** or the meeting cadence or duration can be **reduced**.
+If there are multiple folks who may have an opinion, this can be an agenda item for discussion at the end of the meeting.

 ### 3. Start on time, end on time